 Another way to start small is using short lesson times, working up to the full load.
 Maybe math takes 15 minutes a day for the first week of school.
 Your high schoolers can work up to an entire day’s work over a couple of weeks.
 Maybe you want your family to develop a habit of being outside.
-Signing up to spend 1,000 hours outside in a year might feel overwhelming.
-But 20 minutes here and there seems more manageable.
+Signing up to spend one thousand hours outside in a year might feel overwhelming.
+But twenty minutes here and there seems more manageable.
 Start small and work up to what you want over time.

 With young children, all lessons should be kept very short.
 Their attention span is not long.
-Break longer lessons into several sessions and rotate between things like reading, listening, and physical activity.
-By limiting the amount of time they have to pay attention, they can take in more information over time.
+Break longer lessons into several sessions and rotate between reading, listening, and physical activity.
+By limiting the time they have to pay attention, they can take in more information over time.
 If you notice that your kid’s eyes are glazed over, stop.
 Do something else.
 Come back to it tomorrow.
 It’s another example of “a little bit goes a long way.”

 Ask the Magic Question: “What can I do now to make life easier later?”

 This question might lead you to think of things you can do during breaks to make the school year easier.
-Here are some examples I’ve found helpful over the years: prepare activities for your kids while you listen to a podcast or book or watch TV; make a meal plan and shop specifically for it so that your dinner decisions are already made; stock the school supplies during the sales in July and August, so you won’t be out of pencils or paper in February; gather as many of the books as you need before the year starts.
+Here are some examples I’ve found helpful over the years: prepare activities for your kids while you listen to a podcast or book or watch TV; make a meal plan and shop specifically for it so that your dinner decisions are already made; stock the school supplies during the sales in July and August, so that you won’t be out of pencils or paper in February; gather as many of the books as you need before the year starts.

 All of these things you learn as you go.
 The Magic Question helps you think ahead to what Future You will need so that Present You can proactively plan for it.